g0v-network/domains/docs/HOWTO.md

 E.g., if you wished `https://sub.example.com` to cleanly redirect to http://g0v.tw, you would ask @ronnywang to **add `sub.example.com` to his certificate**.
-Even without submitting this additional request, `http://sub.example.com` would still redirect fine.
+Even without submitting this additional request, `http://sub.example.com` (without SSL) would still redirect fine.

 **[Click here][https-request] to submit a request.**